 - Don’t be afraid to give someone a ring for no other reason than to have a catch up.
 Everyone loves a good natter!

-- Embrace new technology and use social media and Skype to stay in contact with loved ones overseas.
+- Embrace new technology.
+Use social media and Skype to stay in contact with loved ones near and far.

-- Invest in a personal alarm and register those you trust as your emergency contacts.
+- Invest in a personal alarm and nominate the people you trust as your emergency contacts.

 By maintaining a strong support network, you’ll have peace of mind knowing you have people to call on if you need them.

-For more information on purchasing one of our life-saving personal alarms, please speak to one of our friendly advisers on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+For more information on our life-saving personal alarms, please don’t hesitate to call us on 0800 999 0400.
+Alternatively, fill in a quick contact form and we will get back to you as soon as possible.

-Editors note: This article was originally published on the September 18, 2017.
-Updated on January 9, 2019 to improve the information available.
+Editors note: This article was updated on 29 October 2020 to reflect current information.
+It was originally published on September 18, 2017.